Link Search Menu Expand Document

 A small, native-Swift, dependency-free reader for PMX — the MikuMikuDance / MikuMikuMoving 3D model format (versions 2.0 and 2.1).

 PMX is a binary container holding a textured triangle mesh plus a full rig (bones, morphs, IK, rigid bodies, joints, soft bodies).
-SwiftPMX reads the geometry — vertex positions and the triangle index buffer — and skips everything else, including all text fields.
+SwiftPMX reads the geometry — vertex positions and the triangle index buffer — plus the material section’s index ranges for submeshing, and skips everything else, including all text fields.
 Because it never decodes names, it needs no ICU / Unicode dependency (the usual reason a PMX parser pulls one in).

 • Pure Swift, zero dependencies, builds on Apple platforms and Linux.